MichalOpoka/ecfr/cfr/title-50-Wildlife-Fisheries/chapter-VI-Fishery-Conservation-Management-National-Oceanic-Atmospheric-Administration-Department-Commerce/part-660-Fisheries-off-West-Coast-States/subpart-J-West-Coast-Groundfish-Electronic-Monitoring-Program/section-660.604.md

 (d) *First receiver responsibilities.* First receivers receiving catch from trips taken under EM must follow special disposition and sorting requirements for prohibited and protected species (*see* § 660.604(u)).

 (e) *Electronic Monitoring Authorization.* To obtain an EM Authorization, a vessel owner must submit an initial application to the NMFS West Coast Region Fisheries Permit Office, and then a final application that includes an EM system certification and a vessel monitoring plan (VMP).
 NMFS will only review complete applications.
 NMFS will issue a public notice at least 90 calendar days prior to when it will begin accepting applications for EM Authorizations for the first year of the Program.
-Once NMFS begins accepting applications, vessel owners that want to have their EM Authorizations effective for January 1 of the following calendar year must submit their complete application to NMFS by October 1.
+Once NMFS begins accepting applications, vessel owners that want to have their EM Authorizations effective for January 1 of the following calendar year must submit their complete application to NMFS by October 1 of the preceding calendar year.
 Vessel owners that want to have their EM Authorizations effective for May 15 must submit their complete application to NMFS by February 15 of the same year.
+In lieu of individual EM Authorizations, a group of eligible vessel owners participating in the shorebased IFQ sector may obtain a group EM Authorization through a self-enforcing agreement.
+This agreement allows a group of eligible vessels to encourage compliance with the requirements of this section through a private, contractual arrangement.
+To be considered for a group EM Authorization, a group of vessel owners must submit a completed application package to NMFS for review and approval.
+As part of a group EM Authorization application, participating vessel owners must agree to conduct fishing operations according to the self-enforcement agreement.
+For a vessel to be deemed eligible to operate under the agreement, its owner(s) and its operator(s) must have executed a copy of the agreement or an adherence agreement under which they agree to be bound by the agreement's terms.
+The existence of a self-enforcing agreement among EM vessels does not foreclose the possibility of independent enforcement action by NMFS OLE or authorized officers.

-(1) *Initial application.* To be considered for an EM Authorization, the vessel owner must submit a completed application form provided by NMFS, signed and dated by an authorized representative of the vessel, and meet the following eligibility criteria:
+(1) *Initial application.* To be considered for an EM Authorization, the vessel owner must:

+(i) Submit a completed application form provided by NMFS, signed and dated by an authorized representative of the vessel;

+(ii) Meet the following eligibility criteria:

-(i) The applicant owns the vessel proposed to be used;
+(A) The applicant owns the vessel proposed to be used;

-(ii) The vessel has a valid Pacific Coast Groundfish limited entry, trawl-endorsed permit registered to it;
+(B) The vessel has a valid Pacific Coast Groundfish limited entry, trawl-endorsed permit registered to it;

-(iii) If participating in the mothership sector, the vessel has a valid MS/CV endorsement;

-(iv) The vessel is participating in the Pacific whiting IFQ fishery, mothership sector, or the Shorebased IFQ sector using groundfish non-trawl gear;
+(C) The vessel is participating in the Pacific whiting IFQ fishery, mothership sector, or the Shorebased IFQ sector;

-(v) The vessel is able to accommodate the EM system, including providing sufficient uninterrupted electrical power, suitable camera mounts, adequate lighting, and fittings for hydraulic lines to enable connection of a pressure transducer;
+(D) The vessel is able to accommodate the EM system, including providing sufficient uninterrupted electrical power, suitable camera mounts, adequate lighting, and fittings for hydraulic lines to enable connection of a pressure transducer;

-(vi) The vessel owner and operator are willing and able to comply with all applicable requirements of this section and to operate under a NMFS-accepted VMP.
+(E) The vessel owner and operator are willing and able to comply with all applicable requirements of this section and to operate under a NMFS-accepted VMP; and

+(F) The vessel owner and operator are willing and able to comply with the terms and conditions of a self-enforcing agreement that was submitted as part of a group authorization application, if applicable.

+(iii) If applying for a group EM Authorization, submit a complete proposed self-enforcing agreement that describes how the group's operations will be conducted to meet the requirements of this section.
+NMFS will develop EM Program Guidelines containing best practices and templates and make them available on NMFS's website to assist vessel owners in developing a self-enforcing agreement.
+The self-enforcing agreement must include descriptions of the following:

+(A) A list of all participating vessels, owners, operators, and other parties;

+(B) The name and contact information of a designated representative who will be responsible for ensuring that each vessel is complying with the terms and conditions of the agreement and the requirements of this section, and who will promptly inform the appropriate parties and NMFS if any vessel fails to comply;

+(C) Eligibility criteria for participating vessels, owners, and operators;

+(D) The roles and responsibilities of participating vessels, owners, operators, the designated representative, and any other parties to the agreement;

+(E) Procedures for communication between participating vessels, owners, operators, the designated representative, and any other parties to the agreement, NMFS or its designated agent, and EM service providers, for the execution of the agreement and the requirements of this section;

+(F) Performance standards or requirements for equipment, if applicable;

+(G) Reporting requirements, if applicable;

+(H) Time and area restrictions, if applicable;

+(I) Provisions for the use and protection of confidential data necessary for execution of the agreement;

+(J) Provisions to encourage or enforce the compliance of members with the agreement and the requirements of this section;

+(K) Procedures for addressing the non-compliance of members with the agreement and the requirements of this section, including procedures for restricting or terminating vessel's participation in the agreement;

+(L) Procedures for notifying NMFS when a participating vessel or its owner(s) or operator(s) are not complying with the terms of the agreement or the requirements of this section;

+(M) Procedures for participating vessels, owners, operators, the designated representative, or other parties to the agreement, to exit the agreement;

+(N) Any other provisions that the applicants deem necessary for the execution of the agreement; and

+(O) Procedures for the designated representative to submit an annual report to the Council prior to applying to renew a group EM authorization containing information about the group's performance from the previous year, including a description of any actions taken by the self-enforcing group in response to the non-compliance of members with the agreement.

 (2) *Review of initial application.* Based on a complete initial application, if NMFS determines that the applicant meets the eligibility criteria in paragraph (e)(1) of this section, NMFS will notify the applicant in writing that the initial application has been accepted for further consideration.
 An applicant who receives such notice may install an EM system on his or her vessel and proceed with submission of a final application as provided under paragraph (e)(3) of this section.
 If an initial application has not been accepted, NMFS will provide the applicant an explanation of the denial in writing.
 The applicant may appeal NMFS' determination following the process at § 660.25(g).